apple/swift-async-algorithms/Guides/RemoveDuplicates.md

 ## Credits/Inspiration

-The Combine has a [function for publishers](https://developer.apple.com/documentation/combine/publisher/removeduplicates()/) that performs a similar task.
+The Combine framework has a [function for publishers](https://developer.apple.com/documentation/combine/publisher/removeduplicates()/) that performs a similar task.